sandwas/sandwas.github.io/_pages/about.md

   - /about.html
 ---

-* I am currently an undergraduate student in School of Computer Science and Technology, [Tiangong University](<http://www.tjpu.edu.cn/>)- (Elite Class of Artificial Intelligence).
+* I am currently an undergraduate student in School of Computer Science and Technology, [Tiangong University](<http://www.tjpu.edu.cn/>) (Elite Class of Artificial Intelligence).
 I am also a machine learning enthusiast and hope to study NLP related content in the future.
-* My research interests are in the general area of machine learning, in particular deep learning, NLP.
+* My research interests are in the general area of machine learning, in particular Natural Language Understanding, Machine Translation, Deep Learning.
 * I will graduate from [Tiangong University](<http://www.tjpu.edu.cn/>) this June.
 * In my spare time, I like to read some latest papers and share related technologies, including machine learning, NLP and so on.